geraudmathe/Locomotive-fundamentals/README.md

 - Checkbox:

   A simple boolean field.
-The "Required" attribute will not applied to that kind of field.
+The "Required" attribute can not be applied to this field type.

 - Date:

-  A date field, with the follwoing date selector built-in:
+  A date field, with the following date selector built-in:

   ![type date](images/models_basics_date.png)

-  The "updated at" or "created at" fields already exist by default, they can be rendered with ```entry.created_at``` and ```entry.updated_at```.
+  The "updated at" and "created at" fields already exist by default, they can be rendered with ```entry.created_at``` and ```entry.updated_at```.

 - File: